 “I offer one-on-one coaching, and they can meet with me as many times as they want,” Andrews says.
 “Essentially, we’re instituting lifetime careers services for all noncredit certificates.”

 Warner’s office monitors the job market regularly on which fields are growing—and what kind of certificates students might need to enhance their skills in these areas.
-Georgetown offers more than 30 professional certificates, including offerings in such growing areas as Social Media Management, Data Science, and Artificial Intelligence Management.
+Georgetown offers more than 30 professional certificates, including offerings in such growing areas as Social Media Marketing, Data Science, and Artificial Intelligence Management.

 From talking with young professionals, Warner has learned that many don’t want a career, if “career” means sticking with one job for most of their working lives.
 That doesn’t mean they lack commitment; quite the opposite.
 But they know that, with the workplace changing constantly, pursuing a single career path is not always the best path.
 And just as the job market keeps evolving, so do the skills needed to meet its demands.